pyodide/pyodide/docs/project/related-projects.md

 - [wc-code](https://github.com/vanillawc/wc-code) is a library to run JavaScript, Python, and Theme in the browser with inline code blocks.
   It uses Pyodide to execute Python code.
+- [SymPy Beta](https://github.com/eagleoflqj/sympy_beta) is a fork of SymPy Gamma.
+It's an in-browser answer engine with a Pyodide backend.